LLNL/scr/doc/rst/users/overview.rst

 To disable the fetch operation, set the :code:`SCR_FETCH` parameter to 0.
-If an application disables the fetch feature, the application is responsible for reading its checkpoint set directly from the parallel file system upon a restart.
+If an application disables the fetch feature, the application is responsible for reading its checkpoint directly from the parallel file system upon a restart.
 In this case, the application should call :code:`SCR_Current` to notify SCR which checkpoint it loaded.
 This enables SCR to set its internal state to maintain proper ordering in the checkpoint sequence.

-To withstand catastrophic failures, it is necessary to write checkpoint sets out to the parallel file system with some moderate frequency.
+To withstand catastrophic failures, it is necessary to write checkpoints out to the parallel file system with some moderate frequency.
-In the current implementation, the SCR library writes a checkpoint set out to the parallel file system after every 10 checkpoints.
+In the current implementation, the SCR library writes a checkpoint out to the parallel file system after every 10 checkpoints.
 This frequency can be configured by setting the :code:`SCR_FLUSH` parameter.
 When this parameter is set, SCR decrements a counter with each successful checkpoint.
-When the counter hits 0, SCR writes the current checkpoint set out to the file system and resets the counter to the value specified in :code:`SCR_FLUSH`.
+When the counter hits 0, SCR writes the current checkpoint out to the file system and resets the counter to the value specified in :code:`SCR_FLUSH`.
 SCR preserves this counter between scalable restarts, and when used in conjunction with :code:`SCR_FETCH` or :code:`SCR_Current`,